Cray-HPE/docs-csm/operations/iuf/IUF.md

   workflow and debug the issue.
 - If an Argo step fails, Argo will attempt to re-execute the step.
 If the retry succeeds, the failed step will still be displayed, colored red, in the Argo UI alongside the successful retry step, colored green.
 Although the failed step is still displayed, it did not affect the success of the overall workflow and can be ignored.

-## Recovering from failures

-If an error is encountered while executing `iuf run`, `iuf` will attempt to complete the current stage for the other products involved, if any.
-The following are strategies to recover from stage failures once the issue has been addressed.

-- If an error was encountered and the administrator decides to continue the install or upgrade with all of the same products, execute `iuf run` using the same activity identifier and arguments specified previously.
-If some IUF stages completed successfully before the error occurred, use `iuf run -b` to begin at the stage that previously failed since it is not necessary to re-run the IUF stages that completed successfully.
-- If an error was encountered with a specific product and the administrator decides to continue the install or upgrade without that product:
-  - Remove the undesired product from the IUF media directory.
-  - Execute `iuf run` using a **new** activity identifier but otherwise use the same arguments specified previously.
-If some IUF stages completed successfully before the error occurred:
-    - Execute `iuf run` with `-b process-media` to associate the product media with the new activity.
-    - Execute `iuf run -b` to begin at the stage that previously failed since it is not necessary to re-run the IUF stages that completed successfully.
-If the only product that failed that stage was the one removed from the media directory, start with the next stage rather than re-running the stage that previously failed.
-- If an error was encountered with a specific product and the administrator obtains a new release of that product:
-  - Remove the undesired product from the IUF media directory.
-  - Add the new release of the product to the IUF media directory.
-  - Execute `iuf run` using a **new** activity identifier but otherwise use the same arguments specified previously in order to re-run the install or upgrade process.

-## Install and Upgrade Observability Framework

-The Install and Upgrade Observability Framework includes assertions for Goss health checks, as well as metrics and dashboards for health checks.
-The framework also includes a unified consistent method to automatically track Time to Install (TTI) and Time to Upgrade (TTU), as well as error and pattern counts across all nodes and product streams.
-The Install and Upgrade Observability Framework is automatically deployed and configured in the CSM environment.

-For more information on the Install and Upgrade Observability Framework, refer to [Install and Upgrade Observability Framework](../observability/Observability.md).